Farimah71/Pet-LandingPage/README.md

 # Pet-LandingPage
-This is a responsive landing page of a cute Pet.
+This is a responsive landing page of a pet.

 As a challenge, the whole project such as HTML, CSS and JS codes should be located in a single file.
 After challenge it will be divided into separate files.